-It is basically an extension of veg fried rice.
-Unlike the regular fried rice dishes, schezwan fried rice is hot and spicy and is packed with flavors of ginger, garlic, and different sauces.
+It is an extension of veg-fried rice.
+Unlike regular fried rice dishes, schezwan fried rice is hot and spicy and is packed with flavors of ginger, garlic, and different sauces.

 If you crave something hot and spicy for a meal, then this schezwan fried rice recipe is really a good option.
 It is very easy to prepare and a less time-consuming recipe.

 TIPS FOR MAKING THE BEST SCHEWAN FRIED RICE RECIPE:

 Ok, let’s get right to it.
 Here are some essential things I have learned over the years about how to make the best-fried rice.

 - For the best texture, use cold, or leftover rice.
 This prevents the fried rice from becoming mushy and helps each grain stay separate.

 - You can customize your recipe to your liking by adding tofu, chicken, shrimp, or your preferred protein.

 - Adjust the amount of chili oil and Sichuan peppercorns to suit your spice tolerance.
 Start with a smaller amount and add more if desired.

 - Stir-frying at high heat ensures that the ingredients cook quickly, maintaining their crunch and vibrant colors.

 - Experiment with different vegetables to add color, flavor, and nutritional variety to your Sichuan Fried Rice.